The market held on the quay of the Old Port of Marseille only offers the catch of the day... and that, every day of the year!

 Every day has its own basket

-It’s nature that chooses, says Hélène Brun, a member of a family of fishermen for five generations.
-But every day nature is generous and the contents of the basket varied.
-Thus, we find there, in addition to shellfish, octopuses, wrasses, flying foxes, turbots, soles, monkfish… and sardines.
-It is Hélène's husband who, daily, alone or accompanied by a sailor, pushes his "Shark" up to 25 miles from the port.
+"Nature chooses," says Hélène Brun, a member of a fishing family spanning five generations.
+But every day nature is generous, and the contents of the basket are varied.
+Thus, in addition to shellfish, one finds octopus, wrasse, dogfish, turbot, sole, monkfish… and sardines.
+It is Hélène's husband who, daily, alone or accompanied by a sailor, pushes his "Shark" out up to 25 miles from the port.

 Sunday to Monday